-Don’t you dread that weekly trek to the grocery store only to be unsure of the food you are buying; to stand in long lines and battle crowds; and throwing away a lot of money you worked really hard to earn?
+Don’t you dread that weekly trek to the grocery store only to be unsure of the groceries you are buying; to stand in long lines and battle crowds; and throwing away a lot of money you worked really hard to earn?

 I do too!

 That is why I began searching for ways to break free from that whole routine.

 You may think that is impossible because we need food.
 Yes, we do… but we don’t have to be chained to our grocery stores any longer.

 1. Discover Your Inner ‘Julia Child’….Or At Least, Your Inner ‘Sandra Lee’

 For those that don’t have a clue what I’m talking about, Julia Child was a great American chef that debuted in the 60’s and had multiple successful cooking shows.